Skip to main content

 Limitations on updating Plan Finder data

-Passed in August 2022, the Inflation Reduction Act (IRA) capped monthly copays for covered insulin at $35 and eliminated cost-sharing for certain Part D vaccines, like Shingles, beginning in January 2023.
+Passed in August 2022, the Inflation Reduction Act (IRA) capped monthly copays for covered insulin at $35 and eliminated cost-sharing for certain Part D vaccines, like the vaccine for Shingles, beginning in January 2023.
 Plan Finder is not currently updated to reflect the $35 insulin copay cap or the $0 cost sharing on Part D-covered vaccines because the IRA was passed too late in the calendar year.

 While CMS has placed notes on Plan Finder to raise awareness, the inaccurate costs will remain a point of confusion for enrollees throughout the 2023 enrollment period.
 Plan Finder’s inability to update plan information will require a legislative or policy solution.